open-source-parsers/jsoncpp/README.md

 The JsonCpp port in vcpkg is kept up to date by Microsoft team members and community contributors.
 If the version is out of date, please [create an issue or pull request](https://github.com/Microsoft/vcpkg) on the vcpkg repository.

+### Conan package manager

+You can download and install JsonCpp using the [Conan](https://conan.io/) package manager:

+    conan install -r conancenter --requires="jsoncpp/[*]"

+The JsonCpp package in Conan Center is kept up to date by [ConanCenterIndex](https://github.com/conan-io/conan-center-index) contributors.
+If the version is out of date, please create an issue or pull request on the Conan Center Index repository.

 ### Amalgamated source
 https://github.com/open-source-parsers/jsoncpp/wiki/Amalgamated-(Possibly-outdated)